osip123/JavaScript2DGameEng/README.md

 # JavaScript2DGameEng
-project for developing a game engine using javaSCRIPT
+project for developing a game engine using javaSCRIPT The engine has been under development since 01/12/2024

 # basic structure of the scene rendering